indigo-dc/tts/README.md

 ```
 make run
 ```
-In browser, open local WaTTS instance on [localhost:8080](http://localhost:8080)
+In browser, open local WaTTS instance on [localhost:8080](http://localhost:8080).
+The documentation is at [localhost:8080/docs/](http://localhost:8080/docs/).

 In order to stop WaTTS, type the following in the console (the '.' at the end is important):